Amazing film character bronze statues in Leicester Square London with free audio tour!

 See my Guide to the best place to take photos in Covent Garden here

-Where are the movie history Statues in Leicester Square?
+Where are the movie History Statues in Leicester Square?

 Leicester Square Statues list